-Contractors who hold agreements meeting certain criteria with DHS are required to establish a TANF hiring goal that supports TANF beneficiaries in obtaining employment with the contractor, grantee, or their subcontractors.
-DHS staff works cooperatively with contractors to meet their hiring goals by assisting with connections to the department's employment and training programs.
-DHS staff are also available to provide technical assistance as needed.
+Contractors who hold agreements meeting certain criteria with DHS are required to establish a TANF hiring target that supports TANF beneficiaries in obtaining employment with the contractor, grantee, or their subcontractors.
+CPP staff works cooperatively with contractors to meet their hiring goals by assisting with connections to the Department's employment and training programs.
+CPP staff is also available to provide technical assistance as needed.

-- Beginning October 2019, the Department's requests for applications (RFA) and requests for proposals (RFP) for an agreement of $5 million or more will require applicants to respond to CPP implementation prompts, including their hiring goal and implementation plan for meeting the goal.
+Beginning October 2019, the Department's requests for applications (RFA) and requests for proposals (RFP) for an agreement of $5 million or more will require applicants to respond to CPP implementation prompts, including their hiring target and implementation plan for meeting the goal.